-Colorado Springs man who ran a fencing business is wanted by authorities, has a history of theft and lawsuits
+Colorado Springs man who ran a fencing business is in custody, has a history of theft and lawsuits

 COLORADO SPRINGS, Colo.
 (KKTV) - For months, KKTV 11 News has been hearing from people who tried to do business with a Colorado Springs man named Gary Gardner and had a horrible experience.

 On Thursday, KKTV 11 News learned Gardner was taken into custody in Douglas County.

 Some people who have reached out claim Gardner, the owner of Spartan Fence Company, was hired to do work, paid and then ghosted them.